 These crackheads get their crack from somewhere.
 That’s where crack dealers come in.
-A natural consequence of growing up in the projects is that I spent a lot of time with dealers and addicts.
+I grew up in the projects.
+This means I spent a lot of time around crack dealers and crack addicts.
 However, my experience had a unique feature.

-This following is a list of my observations, the lessons learned and general experiences from living next to crack dealers and crackheads.
+These are my observations, lessons learned and experiences from living next to crack dealers and crackheads.

 Crackheads are surprisingly functional

-While there are a lot of crackheads that rob and steal to get drug money, there are also quite a bit who have jobs.
+A lot of crackheads rob and steal to get drug money.
+There are also quite a bit who have jobs.
 They use that money to fund their crack habit and to also keep a roof over their head.
 Not all crackheads want to get high in a crack house.

-The crackhead that lived next door to me as a kid not only worked but occasionally my mom let her babysit us.
+The crackhead who lived next door to me as a kid.
+My mom even occasionally let her babysit us.
 This brings me to my next experience.

 Crackheads value drugs over money

-When I was 4 or 5, I was being babysat by the crackhead next door.
-I picked up a syringe full of heroin and squirted it, thinking it was a water gun.
+The crackhead next babysat me.
+When I was 4 years old, I picked up a syringe full of heroin and squirted it.
+I thought it was a water gun.
 The crackhead was super angry.
 I remember my mom offering to pay for the lost drugs, but the junkie didn’t calm down.
 I actually don’t remember the eventual resolution.